shubhambhatia2103/HackerRank-Sol/README.md

-# HackerRank Solutions in DB2/SQL
+# HackerRank Solutions in SQL

-Welcome to the [HackerRank](https://www.hackerrank.com/) Solutions repository, where you can find comprehensive solutions to various HackerRank problems implemented in DB2/SQL.
+Welcome to the [HackerRank](https://www.hackerrank.com/) Solutions repository, where you can find comprehensive solutions to various HackerRank problems implemented in SQL.
 Whether you are a beginner or an experienced coder, this repository aims to provide clear and efficient solutions to help you improve your problem-solving skills.

 ## About HackerRank